What Is a High/Low Agreement?

 Sample Form for Informed Consent for High-Low Agreement

 The advice here is general advice for our clients to review and discuss with us.
 We are not your attorneys unless you sign a retainer with us and without a retainer, we cannot provide you with advice so the information here is not advice about your case but only general information.
 Unfortunately, every case is wildly different so it’s not possible to provide advice for your particular case.
-The decision as to whether or not to offer, accept or enter into a High/Low agreement is a complicated decision that requires knowledge of many facts of the particular case and the attorney’s experience and ability to negotiate, prepare for trial try a case.
+The decision as to whether or not to offer, accept or enter into a High/Low agreement is a complicated decision that requires knowledge of many facts of the particular case.
+Also of importance is the attorney’s experience and ability to negotiate and prepare for trial.